You’ll understand the power of Sagrada Familia Church by looking at one Tripadvisor snip:

 Sagrada Familia Tour in English

-At 90 minutes it is almost double the length of the standard Sagrada Familia tour.
+At 90 minutes it is almost double the length of the official Sagrada Familia tour.

 You also skip lines VIP style and don’t have to wait to get in.